aka: Just Business

 - The reason Steve Corino broke up with Simply Luscious and opposed the Prophecy, because he wanted to milk ROH for money and felt they were going to get in the way of that.

 - Kevin Steen just doesn't care enough for it to be, according to his theme, Unsettling Differences.
 Won't bother explaining, it goes nowhere.
+This theme is therefor unfitting because Steen proved time and time again his issues and motivations were always personal.

 - Caprice Coleman has ordered you all to leave your personal issues at home before coming to the factory.
 No one wants to deal with you drama on the job!